Airbyte VS Fivetran

 Fivetran

 Fivetran was founded in 2012 by data scientists who wanted an integrated stack to capture and analyze data.
 The name was a play on Fortran and meant to refer to a programming language for big data.
 After a few years the focus shifted to providing just the data integration part because that’s what so many prospects wanted.
-Fivetran was designed as an ELT (Extract, Load, and Transform) architecture because in data science you don’t usually know what you’re looking for, so you want the raw data.
+Fivetran was designed as an ELT (Extract, Load, and Transform) architecture because in data science you might not yet know how you want to process your data, and so would want to store the raw data.

 In 2018, Fivetran raised their series A, and then added more transformation capabilities in 2020 when it released Data Build Tool (dbt) support.
 That year Fivetran also started to support CDC.
 Fivetran has since continued to invest more in CDC with its HVR acquisition.